If you want to get your money right by the end of 2019 -- which is totally doable! -- statistics show you likely have some work to do.

 8. Make those cash-back credit cards pay off

 You know what's really messed up about credit cards?
 Nearly one-third of us have never, ever tapped into the rewards that come with them.
 Stop leaving money on the table.
 If you have a credit card, see if it offers a rewards program.
 If it does, then enroll in it and use it.
 If it doesn't, or if you don't have a card, then let us help you survey what's out there.
 There’s also a rundown of cash-back cards at CreditCards.com.
 It pieces of plastic that come with the potential to earn you $200 to $300 annually.

 9. Cut the cord already!

 While you probably Netflix and chill most nights, you probably also have cable.
-Overall, nearly 200 million of us pay more than $100.
+Overall, nearly 200 million of us pay more than $100 a month.
 But why?
-A screen diet of, say, Amazon Prime (at $99 a year, or less than $9 a month) and Netflix ($10.99 a month for a standard plan) along with a one-time investment in an HD antenna (for live, free-TV programs, such as the Super Bowl) will likely more than satisfy.
+A screen diet of, say, Amazon Prime (at $99 a year, or less than $9 a month) and Netflix ($12.99 a month for a standard plan) along with a one-time investment in an HD antenna (for live, free-TV programs, such as the Super Bowl) will likely more than satisfy.
 Throw in the free streaming apps, such as Crackle, and you'll be stuffed.
 The only thing left for you to do will be to break up with your cable provider.